merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/07_Customer_Locator.md

 ![Zones Manager - Customer Locator - IP Geolocation](zone-customer-locator-ip-geolocation-700x493.png)

-IP Geolocator options are placed here: Use PHP Extension, Database File.
-This function is based on MaxMind GeoCity database.
-Use PHP Extension option directs system to use built-in geoip PHP extension in the first turn.
-If no geoip PHP extensions is installed correctly with GeoCity database or Use PHP Extension option is set to No then function relies on the own database.
-The correct GeoCity database path must be entered in Database File option if no geoip PHP extension is installed properly with GeoCity database.
+The IP Geolocator options are placed here: Use PHP Extension, Database File.
+This function is based on the MaxMind GeoCity database.
+The PHP Extension option directs the system to use the built-in geoip PHP extension.
+If the geo-ip PHP extensions aren't installed correctly with the GeoCity database or the Use PHP Extension option, then the function relies on it's own database.
+The correct GeoCity database path must be entered in the Database File option if there aren't any geo-ip PHP extension installed properly with the GeoCity database.

-This supplementary tool allows to detect visitor’s location as soon as he / she comes to the website.
-The location can be either default shipping address or geolocated IP address or the default location or manualy entered by the visitor depending on needs.
+This supplementary tool allows you to detect a visitor’s location as soon as he comes to the website.
+The location can be either the default shipping address, geolocated IP address, default location or be manualy entered by the visitor.

 In administrator panel: System > Configuration > Customers > Customer Locator